 Okay, whatever you say, Hillary, whatever you say.

-So I'm interviewing the president tonight, as I mentioned, and um I I don't want to give it away because I'm doing something a little different with this.
+And I don't want to give it away because I'm doing something a little different with this.

-But I'm gonna get to the heart of all of this, and I think the president's comments earlier today, yeah.
+But I'm going to get to the heart of all of this.

-You know, let's say Democrats impeach, the Senate doesn't convict.
+You know, let's say Democrats impeach.

-What does that mean for 2020 uh 2020?
+What does that mean for 2020?

-I think that's when you, we the people, we get to weigh in on this nonsense.
+I think that's when you, we, the people, we get to weigh in on this nonsense.

-They didn't have they done anything to help the economy, help create jobs, to create more safety, security, peace, prosperity for the American people.
+They didn't, have they done anything to help the economy, help create jobs, to create more safety, security, peace, prosperity for the American people?

 No, they haven't.

-Well, we added 13 million Americans to food stamps and eight million in poverty.
+And the eight years they did have this power, well, we added 13 million Americans to food stamps and 8 million in poverty.

 I say it all the time.

-Do me a favor, the president said, All right, so we actually did a little research on Hannity.com, and this is the short version.
+So we actually did a little research on Hannity.com, and this is the short version.

 No, I only put him on that board because of the fact I thought I was doing him a favor.